node-js-libs/node.io/docs/README.md

 To link the jobs:

     $ cat domains.txt | node.io -s valid_url | node.io resolve

-## Passing arguments to jobs

-Any arguments after the job name on the command line are available in the job as a string
+## Distributing work

+Node.io can currently partition the work among child processes to speed up execution, and will soon support distributing the work across multiple servers to create a work cluster.

+To enable this feature, either set the fork option to the number of workers you want to spawn, or use the -f command line option.

+Enabling it in a job

+    var options = {fork:4};

+At the command line

-    $ node.io job arg1 arg2 arg3
+    $ node.io -f 4 job

-    run: function() {
-        console.log(this.options.args); //arg1 arg2 arg3
-    }

 ## Input / Output